connexcs/docs/credit-control.md

 ### Automatic Cut Off (Is it Real time?)

-1. Is the automatic cut off real-time?
+Q. Is the automatic cut off real-time?
-2. Partly
+A. Partly

 The credit control can be considered real-time apart from the following considerations: